 - Control the swinging of your arms while walking

 Speeches, talks, and business presentations must be a pleasant experience for both the listener and the speaker.
 If you’re the latter, it’s your responsibility to make your audience feel relaxed and comfortable.
-When you do this, they are more likely to be receptive of your message.
+When you do this, they are more likely to be receptive to your message.

 There are many things you can do to ease the tension.
 You can have ice-breakers, tell a few anecdotes, or add humor to your speech.
 But, the easiest thing to do is to have a genuine smile on your face as you conduct your talk.
 It not only lightens the mood, but it also encourages the audience to connect with you.